Methodology Development, Feedback & Approval

 A panel of experts & stakeholders involving academic and industry experts, potential project partners, rating agencies and buyers will work together to craft and agree on a high-quality methodology.

 The duration of the process will vary, but we estimate it will take 10-12 weeks for the panel to reach an 80% consensus to conditionally approve or reject the methodology.
 If approved, it then undergoes a 1 month public commentary period before being published.
+All methodologies are publicly available.
+Expert's comments and decisions, as well as public comments and their solutions are publicly available alongside the published version.
+We maintain a list of published methodologies, along with those currently under review, and upcoming sectors of interest.

 While the OCP encourages flexibility for teams to work on what they deem most important, methodologies must meet key criteria in our guidelines on how to write methodologies for the VCM.
 Methodology curators can decide which industry-level standards (e.g. ICROA, ICVCM’s CCPs, CORSIA) they want to conform to.
 The OCP registry will track and publicly display which certifications the methodology is eligble for and adheres to.